ferrous-systems/wasm-training-2022/book/src/on-the-web/usecases.md

 It provides an interface to SQLite databases.

 Datasette Lite is based on Pyodide and brings the full application to the browser.
-You can open remote database and CSV files, executes queries and browse through the loaded database.
+You can open remote database and CSV files, execute queries and browse through the loaded database.

 ## [squoosh.app](https://squoosh.app/)